Octava-Chamber-Orchestra/Octava-Chamber-Orchestra.github.io/README.md

 The official website for The Octava Chamber Orchestra: OctavaChamberOrchestra.com

+The website can be viewed [here](https://octava-chamber-orchestra.github.io).

 ## Basics

 This website is hosted using Github pages and is built automatically by Github using the templating tool [Jekyll](https://jekyllrb.com/docs/).
 Every time a commit (which may be empty) is recieved on the master branch, Github will rebuild the website.

+## Naming Files

+Files in Jekyll are automatically converted to a nice URL where the spaces are turned to dashes.
+For most files, spaces words work great.
+Words in folders should be separated with dashes.

 ## Assets